 I knew this decision was going to make it difficult to keep my blog profitable.
-I’m a coupon/deals blogger, which means I usually write anywhere from 10-25 deals posts per day, in addition to “evergreen” content on frugal living and lifestyle.
+It wouldn’t be easy to work from home and homeschool.

 In order to keep my blog alive and competitive, I had to buckle down and become a lot more frugal with my time (no longer just my money!).

 Tips to Work from Home and Homeschool

 Here are some of the things I have learned about how to have a profitable blog while also being a homeschool mom.

 One thing many homeschoolers try to do is avoid having strict schedules.
 After all, that tends to be one of the pitfalls of public education.
 However, what you can do is set a loose schedule that allows for breaks in between so I can work from home and homeschool.

 For example, we typically spend 30-45 minutes each day on math.
 However, our schedule shows one hour of math.
 This gives us a window of time to complete that day’s math without rushing, and then whatever leftover time is free play for the kids and work-time for me!

 If you are a writer, you might find these tips on a work-life balance helpful.

 Since my son is no longer napping, the kids sleep in a bit longer now.
 (And by sleep in, I mean they now wake up at 6:30 am instead of 5:30 am.)
 However, I am still waking up at 5:30 am to get in a good hour or so of blogging before the kids get up.

 I then bring my laptop to the table while we eat breakfast and lunch (but never dinner).
 In between bites, I do a few 5-minute activities.